 - It changes the endometrium producing an unfavorable environment for fertilization.

 Advantages of Mala-D

-- It is highly effective for pregnancy prevention.
+- It is a highly effective for pregnancy prevention.

 - It decreases menstrual flow and cramps.

 - It protects against ovarian and endometrial cancer.

 - It contains progestogen.
 Some progestogens may elevate LDL levels and may render the control of hyperlipidemias more difficult.